The Big Oak Giveaway

 -

 It is imperative to protect young trees from damage.
 One small nick with the lawnmower will develop into a larger and larger wound as the tree grows.
-Trees can never heal their injuries, and they will always stay a weaker entrance point for disease.
+Trees can never heal their injuries, and the injuries will always stay a weaker entrance point for disease.

 -